mysto/java-fpe/README.md

 # ff3 - Format Preserving Encryption in Java

-An implementation of the NIST approved Format Preserving Encryption (FPE) FF3 algorithm in Java.
+An implementation of the NIST approved Format Preserving Encryption (FPE) FF3 and FF3-1 algorithms in Java.

 This package follows the FF3 algorithm for Format Preserving Encryption as described in the March 2016 NIST publication 800-38G _Methods for Format-Preserving Encryption_, and revised on February 28th, 2019 with a draft update for FF3-1.